robert-nash/property-api-php-client/README.md

 ## Testing

 #### Automatic
 Paste your API Access Token into the root `.env` file.
-See `.env.sample`.
+See `.env.example`.

 ```bash
 ./vendor/bin/phpunit tests/
 ```

 #### Manual
 Paste your API Access Token into the root `.env` file.
-See `.env.sample`.
+See `.env.example`.

 ```php
 php example/simple.php